simon-ritchie/apysc/docs_src/source/animation_complete.md

 ## Notes about the other interface calling order

-The `animation_complete` method can only be called before the animation start, so if you call the `animation_complete` method after the `start` method, an exception will be raised:
+You can only call the `animation_complete` before the animation start, so if you call the `animation_complete` method after the `start` method, it raises an exception:

 ```py
 import apysc as ap